NuiLab/FA462_Circle_Back/README.md

 culture while immersing players in a world that is both familiar and deeply unsettling.
 Developed with Unity.

 # Download and Play Instructions
+ Only for Windows.
+Download and extract all files from release ZIP file.
+Keep all extracted build files together in order to run the EXE to play the game!

 # Basic Controls
 WASD to move, E to interact with objects, and point-click with mouse